fernandojunior/online-players-behavior/README.md

 ## Data

-The game being analyzed is the League of Legends, a popular MOBA, and the data set (historical matches) we use is provided by Riot Games from its application public interface (API).
+The game being analyzed is the [League of Legends](http://br.leagueoflegends.com/), a popular MOBA, and the data set (historical matches) we use was provided by Riot Games from its application public interface ([API](https://developer.riotgames.com)).
 A match history contains data such as game mode type and identification number.
-It also contains data from each participant in the match.
+It also contains statistics information of each participant in the match.
+All participant statistics can be found in the [API Documentation](https://developer.riotgames.com/api/methods#!/1064).
+In the project, we use only 22 participant statistics.

-## Programming Languages
+## Source

 Two programming languages are used in the project: Python and R. Python to raw and parse the data and R to analyze it.

+To raw your own JSON matches:

+1. Configure the Riot API Key in **src/python/config.py** to access League of Legends data
+2. Access **src/python** directory
-Run *pip install -r requeriments.txt* to install Python dependences.
+3. Run **pip install -r requeriments.txt**
+2. Run **python raw.py**
+3. All rawed matches can be found in **src/dump** directory

+To parse all matches present in *src/dump* direcotry to a CSV file:

+1. Access **src/python** directory
+2. Run **python parse.py**
+3. The CSV file created can be found in **src/data** directory

+To analyze the parsed data:

+1. Open **src/R/analysis.R** file
+2. Change the line **'../data/data.csv'** to read the CSV file created previously
+3. Acess **src/R** direcotry
+4. Run **Rscript analysis.R**
+5. All plots and results can be found in **src/output**

+To configure other settings, as participant statistics to parse, edit **src/python/config.py** file.

 ## Author